sanjay-chivukula/100DaysOfCodeAndML/progress-logs.md

 # 100 Days Of Code - Log

+### Day 005: June 20, 2020:
+**Today's Progress:**
+- Started with Chapter 3 of Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition.
+**Thoughts:**

 ### Day 004: June 19, 2020:

 **Today's Progress:**
-- Finished Chapter 2 of ands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition.
+- Finished Chapter 2 of Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition.

 **Thoughts:** Finally some noticable progress.